SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification: 3. Experiments

 We further evaluate the flexibility of the proposed \method{} by replacing different GNN architectures as the backbone of the Graph Encoder.
 Specifically, GIN is replaced with GCN and GraphSAGE, and the corresponding performance results are presented in Table \ref{tab:different gnn}.
 The results demonstrate that \method{} w GIN consistently achieves the best performance across all metrics.
 This superior performance underscores GIN's strong representational capacity, enabling it to effectively capture the structural and relational characteristics of graph-structured data.
 This phenomenon also justifies using GIN as the backbone of Graph Encoder to enhance the proposed \method{} performance.
+Additionally, the visualization results among \method{} and general GNNs are shown in Figure \ref{fig:amp_nonamp_tsne}, the embeddings produced by SGAC exhibit a clear separation between AMPs and non-AMPs, indicating that the model effectively learns discriminative representations.
+In contrast, the embeddings from general GNNs show a less defined boundary, further highlighting the contribution of the learning modules proposed in \method{}.

-\subsection{Ablation study}
+\subsection{3.3 Ablation study}

-We conduct ablation studies to examine the contributions of each component in the proposed \method{}: (1) \method{} w/o cf: It removes the classification loss $\mathcal{L}_{cf}$; (2) \method{} w/o cl: It removes the Weight-enhanced Contrastive Learning loss $\mathcal{L}_{cl}$ ; (3) \method{} w/o pl: It removes the Weight-enhanced Pseudo-label loss $\mathcal{L}_{pl}$.
+We conduct ablation studies to evaluate the contribution of each component in the proposed \method{}: (1) \method{} w/o cf: removes the classification loss $\mathcal{L}_{cf}$; (2) \method{} w/o pl: removes the Weight-enhanced Pseudo-label Distillation loss $\mathcal{L}_{pl}$; (3) \method{} w/o cl: removes the Weight-enhanced Contrastive Learning loss $\mathcal{L}_{cl}$; (4) \method{} w/o all: removes all auxiliary objectives, retaining only the encoder and classifier.

-Experimental results are shown in Table \ref{tab:ablation_study}.
-From the table, we find that (1) \method{} outperforms \method{} w/o cf, \method{} w/o pl, and \method{} w/o cl across all evaluation metrics, demonstrating the critical contributions of each component to the overall performance.
-(2) \method{} w/o cf shows lower performance compared to \method{}, showing that $\mathcal{L}_{cf}$ is crucial in leveraging labeled data effectively.
-This result also indicates that $\mathcal{L}_{cf}$ is crucial in guiding the model to learn meaningful and robust graph representations.
-(3) The \method{} w/o pl model performs worse than \method{}, validating the significance of the Weight-enhanced Pseudo Label Distillation module.
-The iterative refinement of pseudo-labels enables \method{} to maintain balanced and robust feature representations.
-(4) \method{} is superior to \method{} w/o cl, demonstrating the importance of Weight-enhanced Contrastive Learning in balancing the contributions of AMP and non-AMP samples during training.
-This balance effectively enhances representation quality and addresses class imbalance.